kendlenx/carbon-tracker/assets/legal/terms_of_service.md

 ## 6. Intellectual Property

-- Carbon Tracker app and content are our intellectual property
+- Carbon Step app and content are our intellectual property
 - You may not copy, distribute, or create derivative works
 - User-generated data remains your property